osmandemiroz/platform_channels_demo/README.md

-# Native Bridge - Flutter Platform Channels Showcase
+# Platform Channel - Flutter Platform Channels Showcase

 A comprehensive demonstration of Flutter platform channels for seamless native code integration.

 ## Overview

-Native Bridge is a comprehensive demonstration app showcasing Flutter's platform channel capabilities for seamless native code integration.
+Platform Channel is a comprehensive demonstration app showcasing Flutter's platform channel capabilities for seamless native code integration.
 The app implements all three types of platform channels:

 - **Method Channels**: Call native methods from Flutter and receive results
 - **Event Channels**: Stream continuous data from native platforms to Flutter